Samsung/CredData/README.md

 4. Base64 and other encoded data: the decision must be after research.
 Use True if original data contain are credentials.
 5. Package and resource version hash is not a credential, so common hash string (`integrity sha512-W7s+uC5bikET2twEFg==`) is False.
 6. Be careful about filetype when checking variable assignment:
    In .yaml file row (`password=my_password`) can be a credential but in .js or .py it cannot.
 This languages require quotations (' or ") for string declaration (`password="my_password"`).
 7. Check if the file you are labeling is not a localization file.
 For example `config/locales/pt-BR.yml` is not a credentials, just a translation.
 So those should be labeled as False.
+8. Any possible markers like "example.com" mean the credential is False for ML rules.
+And may be True for not-ML rules.

 > We could see that many credentials exist in directories/files that have the same test purpose as test/tests.
 > In the case of these values, people often judge that they contain a real credential, but we do not know whether this value is an actual usable credential or a value used only for testing purposes.